HarisSuhail/2D-RRT-Implementatoin-in-Unity/README.md

 The RRT script then runs the RRT algorithm.

-Load the created scene in Unity 2017 to test.
+Load Assets/scene in Unity 2017 to test.

 Stepping through the algorithm can be controller through public booleans which will be visible in the inspector window under the RRT script.